brewingcode/browser-exts/site-fixer/README.md

-Fixes annoying things about various sites.
+Fixes annoying things about various sites by just injecting javascript all over the place.

 Mostly this involves horrible UX decisions by shitty people.

-See `jq .manifest.permissions package.json` for a list of sites we are looking to alter.
+Also adds a `command` that you can keybind that mimics "close tabs to the right", so that you can do that without click around like an idiot.